DavisPL-Teaching/189c-hw2/hints.md

 ```
 (where `cond` is a z3 Boolean and `result1`, `result2` are Z3 expressions).

-## Part 1 exercise 8
+## Part 1 exercise 7

-Use solve(...) and the constants SAT and UNSAT to check the output.
+You can create two new variables,
+    overlap_point_x
+    overlap_point_y
+that describe the point of overlap between the two rectangles.

+It may help to recall the definition of satisfiable:
-Your function should return true if there exists *at least one* input
+the formula is satisfiable if there exists *at least one* input
     (t, overlap_point_x, overlap_point_y)
 that makes the two rectangles overlap.

+## Part 1 exercise 9

+Use solve(...) and the constants SAT and UNSAT to check the output.

 ## Part 1 exercise 13